Reading 5–7 Arsenal: Overview

 The second half started with penalty calls from both sides, with Chamakh being booked for complaining about the latter one, and a post being struck by Walcott.
 Despite there being chances at both ends, it was Arsenal who struck first in the second half, Olivier Giroud steering a header into the far corner after a well-taken Walcott corner.

-Arsenal continued to dominate the second half, but didn't get the crucial third goal until another Walcott corner was headed in-this time by Koscielny, who made amends for his first-half own goal to make it 4–3.
+Arsenal continued to dominate the second half, but did not get the crucial third goal until another Walcott corner was headed in-this time by Koscielny, who made amends for his first-half own goal to make it 4–3.
 Time was running out before Walcott surged into the box and fired towards goal, but the ball was seemingly hooked away by Nicky Shorey before being fired in by Carl Jenkinson.
 The goal was credited to Walcott however, though it was not without controversy, as the goal had been scored in the 96th minute, with only four minutes of stoppage time being awarded.
 The game finished 4–4 and the game went to extra time, though first Olivier Giroud and Francis Coquelin had to collect his shirt from the crowd after throwing it in, seemingly thinking it was full-time.

 Extra-time started with early chances for substitute Thomas Eisfeld and Arshavin, neither of whom converted.
 Half-time was drawing near when neat play on the left-hand side saw Arshavin lay the ball off to Chamakh, who scored his first goal in over a year to make it 5–4 to Arsenal.

-However, the scoring was not done yet.
 With five minutes to go, a cross from Robson-Kanu evaded the Arsenal defenders and came to Gunter, whose deflected cross was nodded in by Pavel Pogrebnyak to make it 5–5.
 Reading now had the initiative, but had just two minutes of stoppage time.
-However, it was Arsenal who grabbed the crucial sixth goal after Arshavin-released down the left-saw his run and driving shot blocked by Federici before Walcott slammed it in to make it 6–5.
+However, it was Arsenal who scored the crucial sixth goal after Arshavin saw his shot blocked by Federici before Walcott sruck to make it 6–5.
 But the scoring still was not done.
 After a final Reading attack, Walcott cleared the ball away only for Gunter to miss his header and give Chamakh a one-on-one with Federici, and his calm lobbed finish saw Arsenal make it 7–5.
 It proved to be the last act of the game, as Arsenal qualified for the quarter-finals of the EFL Cup for a tenth consecutive season.